MCassetti/MCassetti.github.io/_posts/2018-07-25-project-luther.md

 ![alt_text](https://raw.githubusercontent.com/MCassetti/MCassetti.github.io/master/public/price_correlations.png)

 ### Deliverable
-1. Linear Regression model which predicts the price of bitcoin
+1. Linear regression model which predicts the price of bitcoin

 ### Data Sources
 Data was scrapped off the internet using a combination of Selenium and BeautifulSoup.